I greet you this day,

 If a relation is represented as a set:

-The relation is a function if any of the input value ($x-coordinate$) of the ordered pair does not repeat.
+The relation is a function if any of the input value ($x-coordinate$) of the ordered pair does

 This implies that any input should not have more than one output.